Bluzzi/Tchoo-Documents/legal/privacy/Privacy-Policy-EN.md

 ## Acceptation of the policy

 By browsing our **website** or our **application**, you agree to this policy.
 Please do not use our services if you do not agree to our privacy policy.

+---

+## Personal data

+Any customer has the right to access, rectify and oppose any personal data concerning him/her, by making a written and signed request, accompanied by a copy of the identity document with the signature of the holder of the document, specifying the address to which the reply should be sent.
+In accordance with the provisions of articles 38 and following of the law 78-17 of January 6, 1978 relating to data processing.
+If the customer refuses the processing of his data, he is asked to refrain from using the site.
+This processing of personal data is done in compliance with the General Data Protection Regulation 2016/679 of 27 April 2016.

+---

+## Rights

+This contract is subject to French law.